booo/node-bitcoin-p2p/README.md

 - Verify difficulty transitions
 - Accept incoming Bitcoin connections (optionally)
-- Store hashes etc. as MongoDB BinData instead of base64

 On top of that, it could use a lot more documentation, test cases and general bug fixing across the board.